yujunz/gitlab.com-runbooks/troubleshooting/git-stuck-processes.md

 *Don't Panic*

-## Symptoms

-There is a large amount of git receive-pack processes in the fleet overview dashboard (at the bottom)

 ## Reason

 Workhorse is not killing connections on a deadline after the client went away, this means that these processes are dangling blocked on IO, effectively doing nothing.